 On July 18, 2012, the Board of Directors granted to Mr. Baum, in connection with his services as Chief Executive Officer, 160,000 restricted stock units (RSUs) outside of the 2007 Plan.
-The RSUs are subject to certain performance-based vesting criteria, such that 40,000 RSUs will vest upon the satisfaction of each of the following events: (i) successful completion of a financing that results in aggregate cash proceeds to the Company of at least \$5,000,000 at any time following the effective date of the grant; (ii) the Company meets the primary endpoints of its Phase III clinical studies for Impracor; (iii) the Company submits a New Drug Application for Impracor to the U.S. Food and Drug Administration; and (iv) the Company.
+The RSUs are subject to certain performance-based vesting criteria, such that 40,000 RSUs will vest upon the satisfaction of each of the following events: (i) successful completion of a financing that results in aggregate cash proceeds to the Company of at least \$5,000,000 at any time following the effective date of the grant; (ii) the Company meets the primary endpoints of its Phase III clinical studies for Impracor; (iii) the Company submits a New Drug Application for Impracor to the U.S. Food and Drug Administration; and (iv) the Company enters into a definitive license, collaboration or similar agreement for Impracor that would reasonably be expected to generate cash flow for the Company.
 The RSUs vest in full upon a change in control of the Company.